Fpromi23/Test-git/README.md

 # Test-git
 it is a testing project

-Hellp this is Faria Promi
+Hello this is Faria Promi
 I am 22 years old
 I am from America